-"A product of L. Legrand's Oriza Perfumery and which we cannot recommend too highly, are the extra soaps, so fine that one can without fear make use of them for the face, a precious thing, for in winter, with the fires of coals, the complexion is apt to become dull, and if care is taken to use only the velvety and colorless Oriza soap, the complexion remains fresh and pure. " L'Art et la Mode n ° 1 of 1890
+"A product from the Oriza Perfumery by L. Legrand and that we cannot recommend highly enough, these are the extra soaps, so fine that we can safely use them for the face, precious thing, because in winter, with charcoal fires, the complexion is liable to tarnish and if one is careful to use only the velvety and colorless Oriza soap, the complexion remains fresh and pure. " Art and Fashion n ° 1 of 1890

-Top notes: Orange blossom, Heliotrope and Violet leaves.
+Top Notes: Orange Blossom, Heliotrope and Violet Leaves.

-Heart notes: Almond, Heliotrope, Iris & Mimosa.
+Middle notes: Almond, Heliotrope, Iris & Mimosa.

 Base notes: Musk, Heliotrope, Rice powder, Benzoin and Tonka bean.

 About Oriza L. Legrand:

 Vegetable soap, 125 grams, made in Marseille